Swiss bank EFGI's UK arm fined for lax money laundering checks

 Of those files, 13 related to allegations of criminal activity or showed that the customer had been charged with criminal offences, including corruption and money laundering.

-"Banks are the first line of defense to make sure that proceeds of crime do not find their way into the UK," said FCA enforcement and financial crime head, Tracey McDermott.
+"Banks are the first line of defence to make sure that proceeds of crime do not find their way into the UK," said FCA enforcement and financial crime head, Tracey McDermott.

 "In this case, while EFG's policies looked good on paper, in practice it manifestly failed to ensure that it was addressing its AML (anti-money laundering) risks."